 By Janine Pettit

-This article excerpt is from Girl Camper magazine.
-Subscribe here today to enjoy more content like this!
+*This is an excerpt from an article published earlier this year in Girl Camper magazine.
+Subscribe here for more great content like this.